git-ecosystem/git-credential-manager/docs/architecture.md

                              +---------------+
 ```

-Git Credential Manager Core maintains a set of known commands including
+Git Credential Manager maintains a set of known commands including
 `Get|Store|EraseCommand`, as well as commands for install and help/usage.

-GCM Core also maintains a set of known, registered host providers that implement
+GCM also maintains a set of known, registered host providers that implement
 the `IHostProvider` interface.
 Providers register themselves by adding an
 instance of the provider to the `Application` object via the `RegisterProvider`
 method [in `Core.Program`](../src/shared/Git-Credential-Manager/Program.cs).